sundios/Google-rank-tracker/README.md

 python3 rank.py https://www.uselessthingstobuy.com/ mobile
 ```

-This will output the keyword, the ranking of the keyword, the URL that is ranking on Google, the device you chose, and the date we did this rank check.
+This will output the keyword, the keyword ranking, the URL ranking on Google, the device you chose, and the date we did this rank check.

 *Make sure that the device is lowercase.
 If you misspell the device or add capital, the script will run using mobile device as default*